WayneJin0918/SRUM/README.md

 pip install flash_attn-2.7.0.post2+cu12torch2.5cxx11abiFALSE-cp310-cp310-linux_x86_64.whl
 ```

-Or you can follow the settings of Bagel
+Or you can follow the settings of BAGEL

 2️⃣  Download Bagel pretrained or our SRUM checkpoint
 ```python